Harponian/hello-world/README.md

 Hello Humans

 Anyone dwelling in the secret place of the Most High, will lodge under the shadow of the Almighty

+I will say to Jehovah; "You are my Refuge and my Stronghold, my God in whom I trust"